h2200080115/AutoTyper/README.md

 python autotyper.py
 ```

-2. Copy text on your phone (the text will automatically sync to your PC's clipboard via Phone Link)
+2. Copy text on your phone (the text will automatically sync to your PC's clipboard via either Phone Link or KDE Connect)

 3. Use the hotkeys:
    - Press `F8` to start auto-typing